shannonpeng/shannonpeng.com/app/content/projects/ultimate-guitar-hero.md

 **Score, Progress Bar, and Streak:** These help you track your accuracy and progress.

-**Notes Move Across the Screen:** You'll never lose your place in the guitar tab, because instead of having to scroll down the page to see more notes, the notes scroll to you as you play!
+**Notes Move Across the Screen:** You'll never lose your place in the tab again, because you don't have to scroll down for more notes — the notes scroll to you as you play.
 You can't move on to the next note until you play the current one correctly.

 **Live Fret Diagram:** One of the challenges of reading a guitar tab is translating a fret number into a physical position on the fretboard.
 In Ultimate Guitar Hero, you can toggle a live fret diagram, which helps you visually compare where your fingers currently are to where they should be.